AnoukSmet/Naturazy/README.md

 ![Color Scheme](wireframes/color-scheme.png)

 * #3C5D4B: This color will be used as my primary background-color.
 It is a dark green color (referring to trees, plants) which creates a calm, natural feeling.
-* #A1BAAF: This color is a slightly ligher green which I will use for my navigation menu and call-to-action buttons.
+* #A1BAAF: This color is a slightly ligher green which I will use for my call-to-action buttons.
 * #F6FFF8: This color will be used as text color for the overall contact of the page.
 It's a mint cream (off white) which stands out well to the background colors that I have chosen.
 * #39210C: This is a seal brown color which represents the wood in nature.
-I will use this color as text-color for my navigation & buttons.
+I will use this color as text-color for my call-to-action buttons.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.